XpiritBV/ContainerWorkshop-Docs/Lab13-IstioRetry-CircuitBreaker.md

 kubectl config set-context --current --namespace=blue
 ```

 Instead of using *curl*, we will use the tool *Fortio* to call the Service, as it allows for concurrent calls to be made to the blue Service later.
+Read more about the [Fortio tool here](https://github.com/fortio/fortio).
+Fortio will run as a CLI, which you can use to perform load tests on a Web Server.

-First, deploy Fortio:
+Deploy Fortio:
 ```
 kubectl apply -f ../lab12/istio-1.8.2/samples/httpbin/sample-client/fortio-deploy.yaml